17 July 2019

 The International Summer School provides an opportunity to meet and study with people from different countries and cultures, on a cosmopolitan campus.
 The large range of courses on offer allows you to get ahead with credit in core courses, or simply to experiment with something new.

 Summer School courses carry 15 credits and last for four weeks.
-Since the standard annual load for a Sussex student is 120 credits, this means that each course is equivalent to four semester hours or seven and a half ECTS credits.
+Since the standard annual load for a Sussex student is 120 credits, this means that each course is equivalent to 4 semester hours or 7.5 ECTS credits.
 Students can take only one course per session, as the courses are intensive.
-You can expect to spend 25 to 35 hours each week on your course between attending classes, labs and workshops, as well as time spent outside class preparing the readings and assignments.
+You can expect to spend 30 to 45 hours each week on your course between attending classes, labs and workshops, as well as time spent outside class preparing the readings and assignments.
 You can find information about the courses offered by the International Summer School through our course directory or courses by subject pages of our website.

 GBP 2000: Tuition (one four week session).

 GBP 4000: Tuition only (both four week ISS sessions).